-- The Nutley School District encourages any student who believes s/he has been the victim of bullying or any student who has witnessed bullying to report the incident(s) at once to any teacher, staff, or administrator of the school. - Verbal complaints should be documented on the Bullying Report Form by the adult receiving the complaint. - A simplified children's version of the form may be used for younger children. - Verbal or written reports should be made to the administrator as soon as possible. - Verbal reports must be followed up within 10 working days with a written report. - Teachers may want to provide an anonymous procedure for reporting, such as a "problem box". - Bullying reports are treated as confidential data and will not be disclosed except as permitted by law.
-The privacy of the complainant, accused, and witnesses will be protected as much as possible within the framework of the school's obligation to investigate, take appropriate action, and comply with any legal disclosure obligations. - Submission of a good faith complaint or report of bullying will not affect the reporter's education or work environment.
-No retaliation will be allowed as a result of a bullying report.
+- The Nutley School District encourages any student who believes s/he has been the victim of bullying or any student who has witnessed bullying to report the incident(s) immediately to any teacher, staff, or administrator of the school. - Verbal reports will be submitted in the HIB Incident Report Form by the adult receiving the report within two school days. - HIB reports are treated as confidential data and will not be disclosed except as permitted by law.
+The privacy of the complainant, accused, and witnesses will be protected as much as possible within the framework of the school's obligation to investigate, take appropriate action, and comply with any legal disclosure obligations. - Submission of a HIB report in good faith will not affect the reporter's education or work environment.
+No retaliation will be allowed as a result of a HIB report.